DHTMLX/gantt-docs/data/api/gantt_isreadonly.md

 =============

 @short:
-checks whether the specified task or link is read-only
+checks whether the specified task/link, or the whole Gantt is read-only

 @params:
-* id	string,number	optional, the task/link id
+* id	string,number	optional, the task/link id.
+If not specified, the method checks whether the Gantt is read-only

 @returns:
-- mode		boolean		<i>true</i>, if such a task/link is readonly.
+- mode		boolean		<i>true</i>, if a task/link, or the Gantt is readonly.
 Otherwise, <i>false</i>